The Daily Authenticity Checklist

 However, every time I suggest he look for a job somewhere else he comes up with some excuse about how difficult it would be.
 True the job market isn't great, but he's a skilled worker in a high-demand field so I'm sure he could find something.
 He's doomed his job search before he even started it because he's not daring enough.

 It wouldn't be fair to share my friends' examples without pointing to my own shortcomings.
-Probably the greatest difficulty in my own life was within my marriage and that is simply because I didn't dare enough emotionally there.
-I have became too complaisant and took my wife and marriage for granted.
-I needed to dare more emotionally.
+Probably the greatest difficulty in my own life was within my marriage because I didn't dare enough emotionally when I needed too.
+I became too complaisant and took my wife and marriage for granted.
+I needed to dare more emotionally to allow my feelings to be expressed properly.

 So think about the difficulties in your own life and apply Seneca's rule then decide if you can be more daring!
 All the best!